nekman/proxy-validation/README.md

 ### Simple example #3 - Without using class

-Give that we have the `UserValidationFields` and required dependencies from  "Simple example #2":
+Given that we have the `UserValidationFields` and required dependencies from  "Simple example #2":
 ```javascript
 const EmailValidator = Validator({
   primaryEmail: UserValidationFields.email,